AriaChen/KoreanDiscordChatAnalyzer/README.md

-# BeartownDiscordTrendsAnalyzer
+# KoreanDiscordChatAnalyzer
 ## Project Overview

-BeartownDiscordTrendsAnalyzer project is focused on analyzing player feedback from the Korean Minecraft Server - Beartown (beartown.kr) Discord gaming community.
-The goal is to mine player suggestions to uncover trends, extract key phrases, and perform cluster analyses.
-These insights are pivotal in understanding player needs and enhancing game development and community engagement.

-Join us in the Beartown Discord community to discuss the game, provide feedback, or get support.
-Click here to join: https://discord.com/invite/beartown.
+The KoreanDiscordChatAnalyzer is an NLP-based project aimed at analyzing chat data from public Korean Discord communities.
+The goal is to extract meaningful trends, sentiments, and key phrases from chat conversations to gain insights into community dynamics, interests, and feedback.
+It can serve as a resource for community managers, game developers, and researchers interested in understanding the social interactions and preferences within these digital spaces.

 ## Getting Started